lineup30min/cse15l-lab-reports/lab-report-1-week-2.md

     ![connect3](connect3.png)
 3. In the Terminal, type the following code (replace ... with your own ETS account):

-    `ssh cs15l...@ieng6.ucsd.edu `
+    `ssh cs15l...@ieng6.ucsd.edu`

     It may pop up some questions like **"Are you sure you want to continue connecting (yes/no/[fingerprint])?**" for the first time.
-Type **yes** in the terminal to answer and press **Enter** tab.
+Type `yes` in the terminal to answer and press **Enter** tab.

-    Then it will show:
+    Then it will show **"Password: "**.

-    `Password: `

 Type your password which related with your ETS account in the terminal.
 It's ok if you can't see your password; your password is being inputed.

     You should see something like this and your connection is successful: